Cirufrank/daily-goals/README.md

 ## Lessons Learned:
 <ul>
   <li>I learned to be very intentional when setting and maintaining a variable in local storage.
-This application can remove the variable, and ensure that each time the page it re-loaded, either the same variable is maintained, or the variable is re-created and initialized to an empty array</li>
+This application can remove the variable, and ensure that each time the page is re-loaded, either the same variable is maintained, or the variable is re-created and initialized to an empty array</li>
   <li>I learned to be more intentional in brainstorming ways to improve time and space complexity.
-As an optimization I would like to make to the application is using hash tables to add, remove, and keep track of goals so that goals can be accessed by their ids in constant time.</li>
+An optimization I would like to make the application is using hash tables to add, remove, and keep track of goals so that goals can be accessed by their ids in constant time.</li>
-  <li>Lastly, I also learned of the importance of keeping the user in mind, and made sure to allow users to add goals to their wins, change goals from a win to a goals to complete, edit goals, and remove goals</li>
+  <li>Lastly, I also learned of the importance of keeping the user in mind, and made sure to allow users to add goals to their wins, change goals from a win to a goal to complete, edit goals, and remove goals</li>
   </br>
   This project was a ton of fun to create, while getting mroe intimate knowledge of React.
 Thanks for stopping by, enjoy the application, and don't forget to celerate your accomplishments!